The New Rules of Wedding Etiquette

 Posting occasionally is okay, but the couple invited you to celebrate their day, not sit there on your phone.

-The couple spent a lot of time planning an event that you would enjoy, so don't spend the entire time on your phone posting about the wedding -- go have some fun!
+The couple spent a lot of time planning an event that you would enjoy, so don't spend the entire time on your phone documenting the wedding on Periscope—go have some fun!
 It's okay to share the love a few times, but you shouldn't opt out of hitting the dance floor in favor of tweeting a play-by-play.
 Plus, having a phone or tablet out all the time can get in the way of photos, and no one wants to look back on their wedding day to see a guest more engaged with a device than their reception.

 Follow directions for the RSVP.